neilandersonternal/ECE-2112-PA1/README.md

 Using these variables, return a new list in which the first and last elements have exchanged positions.
 The elements in middle must remain in their original order.
 Do not modify the input list.

-For this problem, this is easier than the second problem since this problem is like the first problem.
-The only difference that will make for this problem is that the first and last elements will only swap position while maintaining the second element in their own position.
-So for this, I just created a defined function again with the name "swap_bookends".
-So after that, I indicated the format which is "first, *middle, last = items ".
-And for the main and final touch, I put a **return** function with putting first the "last" element inside the [] and putting "first" element as the last.

-so for the actual code, this is:
+The main function that is used for this problem is:

+● ```return``` - statement is used inside a function to send a value or result back to the code that called it.

+This problem is almost the same with first problem, but in this case, the two ends of the elements (first element, last element) should swap while maintaining the element/s between them.
+So, I used the return function to modify the sequence by putting the "[last]" element on first, and "[first]" element on last.

 ```
 def swap_bookends(items):
     first, *middle, last = items